mmrs151/daily-prayer-time/readme.txt

 Add your commit and make a pull request.
 Please describe your feature, I will add it to the core.
 Also, feel free to release my code with a new plugin name with your exiting new ideas added to it.
 My sole intention is to support the ummah.
-So I have absolutely no complain as long as you have the same intention, fi sabilillah.
+So I have absolutely no complain as long as you have the same intention, Fi Sabilillah.

 Mustafiz.

 = Features =
-Once the installation above is done, this will allow you
+Once the installation above is done, this will allow the **Admin/Editor**

 - To display prayer start and jamah time